zvtoth/zvtoth.github.io/1_research/papers.md

 <a href="{{ site.baseurl }}/1_research/Toth_Rufus.pdf">"They Tend into Nothing by Their Own Nature: Richard Rufus and an Anonymous De Generatione Commentary on the Principles of Corruptibility,"</a> <i>Thirteenth-century Franciscans</i>, ed.
 Lydia Schumacher, forthcoming.

+(with Rega Wood) "Nec idem nec aliud: The Powers of the Soul and the Origins of the Formal Distinction," <i>Thirteenth-century Franciscans</i>, ed.
+Lydia Schumacher, forthcoming.

 <a href="{{ site.baseurl }}/1_research/Toth_tym.pdf">"Peter of Palude and the Fiery Furnace,"</a> <i>History of Philosophy Quarterly</i>, forthcoming.
 <br>
 <p style="margin-left: 40px; line-height: 0.9"><small>According to most medieval thinkers, whenever something causally acts on another thing, God also acts with it.
 Durand of St.-Pour\c{c}ain, an early fourteenth-century Dominican philosopher, disagrees.
 Instead, he maintains what has come to be called a `mere conservationist' view, claiming that created causes alone are sufficient to bring about their effects.